 It was a disaster directly from the upper left hand corner – the only parts that were even close were the tuba and trombone parts.
-My basic concept for transposition was just wrong and my trumpet and horn parts were a mess.
+My basic understanding of transposition was just wrong and the trumpet and horn parts were a mess.

 My brand as an arranger was a wreck.

 However, lessons were learned and I leaped into my next big project – the next summer was devoted to orchestrating Pictures at an Exhibition for brass quintet.
 Still a mess, but a lot closer this time around.

 To this day, four decades and over 500 arrangements later, I still write an occasional stinker.
 One big lesson I have learned over that time is to know when to throw in the towel.
 There are a good number of finished and unfinished charts in the back of my 'filing cabinet' that will never see the light of day.
 There are still more that get a performance in public, and then get deposited in said cabinet.